 2. Moisture-Wicking Base Layer

 Let’s talk about moisture-wicking underwear in colder weather where you might be doing activities like skiing, snowboarding or hiking.
 While the temps are colder, snow or ski pants are prime butt sweat zones, especially after some rigorous hours on the slopes or building snowmen.
 You don’t want to arrive at lunch or the après ski feeling like the inside of your pants is soaking.
 That’s why it’s important to wear a moisture-wicking layer underneath your activewear.
-Our buttery-soft, sweat-absorbing Staple shorts are ideal for that.
+Our buttery-soft, sweat-wicking Staple shorts are ideal for that.
 You can also wear them solo to replace your regular undergarments when you want something that doesn’t roll up or move around under your outdoor pants.
 Anyone who’s ever had a mountaintop inadvertent wedgie will tell you they’re the worst and practically non-removable, so skip them all together.

 3. Lounging at Home

 After wearing panties and thongs all week during work days, you may want to take a break from them all together for the weekend — and that’s your prerogative!
 Go commando with our Cotton shorts, which are made from super-soft Pima cotton and antibacterial Modal fabric.
 Just as moisture-wicking as our Cooling shorts, they’ll wick excess sweat should you decide to do some tidying up around the house, cook yourself a meal or are a sweaty sleeper.
 They stay put during all activities and keep you sweat-free and relaxed in your home.
 There’s no rolling or pinching, making them the comfiest undergarments to lounge in.